artemis-analytics/artemis/docs/cdr.md

 ###  Inter-algorithm communication <a name="iac"></a>

-Artemis provides access to data from different sources, the data is read into native Arrow buffers directly and all processing is performed on these buffers.
+Artemis provides access to data from different sources.
+The data is read into native Arrow buffers directly and all processing is performed on these buffers.
-The in-memory native Arrow buffers are collected and organized as collections of record batches which are persisted to disk as serialized Arrow data tables.
+The in-memory native Arrow buffers are collected and organized as collections of record batches in order to build new on-disk datasets given the stream of record batches.

-**TODO** rewrite this paragraph

-Artemis interacts with a *DataHandler* whereby the *DataHandler* is a data producer which interacts with the persistent data to load into a memory buffer Artemis is a data consumer, consuming the *DataHandler* buffer and fills its own output buffer.
-Artemis sends a data request.
-The DataHandler manages the request, fills a buffer and returns a generator which is consumed by Artemis.
-The *DataHandler* provides a python generator of partitions of data in predetermined chunk sizes.
-Artemis *Run* and *Execution* states manage the processing of data chunks, passing the initial input chunk to *Steering* for the execution of the BPM on the data.
+Once raw data is materialized as Arrow record batches, Artemis needs to provide the correct data inputs to the algorithms so that the final record batches have the defined BPM applied to the data.

 The *Steering* algorithm manages the data dependencies for the execution of the BPM by seeding the required data inputs to each *Node* in a *Tree* via an